Introduction

 But is it safe?
 According to the FCC’s cybersecurity guide for international travelers, personal WiFi routers like portable hotspots reduce the risk of data theft on public networks—making them a smart choice for secure travel.

-Wondering how does portable WiFi work?
+Wondering how portable WiFi works?
 Portable WiFi works by pulling data from a local mobile network and broadcasting it as a personal WiFi signal.
 Devices like your phone or laptop connect to this signal the same way they connect to home WiFi.
-The hotspot device contains a SIM card that connects to 4G/5G towers.
+The hotspot device contains a SIM card (or a digital eSIM, which is an embedded SIM card that can be programmed with different data plans) that connects to 4G/5G towers.
 Once powered on, it creates a short-range WiFi zone—usually strong enough for 5–10 meters.

 Portable WiFi Options for Travelers